ReyhanehAhani/Semantic-Analysis/README.md

 ## Sematic-Analysis

-# Advanced NLP with Vector Semantics, Sarcasm Detection, and Semantic Analysis

 This repository presents a series of in-depth explorations into cutting-edge Natural Language Processing (NLP) techniques, focusing on understanding vector semantics via the Skip-Gram model, detecting sarcasm in textual data, and conducting semantic analysis to derive meaningful insights from text.

 ## Project Overview